Francesco Mondada

 Francesco Mondada (born 17 March 1967) is a Swiss professor in artificial intelligence and robotics.
-He got a Master's degree in Microengineering at the EPFL in 1991 and a PhD degree in 1997.
+He earned a master's degree in Microengineering at the EPFL in 1991, and a PhD degree in 1997.
 He is one of the creators of the Khepera and directed the design of the S-bot, the e-puck, the marXbot and the Thymio mobile robots.
 Together, these robots are mentioned in more than 9000 research articles.
-In particular the Khepera robot is a milestone in the field of bio-inspired and evolutionary robotics.
+In particular, the Khepera robot is a milestone in the field of bio-inspired and evolutionary robotics.

 He was one of the founders and director of K-team SA from its creation 1995 to 2000, and one of the founders of Calerga Sarl in 2001 and Mobsya in 2010.

 His recent work concerns collective robotics and education.